mr-nomad/Flash-USDT-ETH/README.md

-# 🚀 Ethereum proxy server flashing tool
+# 🚀 Ethereum sender flashing tool

 Windows CLI tool for sending Ethereum tokens (USDT, USDC, DAI) using custom private keys and proxy servers to push flash-transactions (visible up to 90 days) into the blockchain.